openstack/security-doc/security-guide/source/secure-communication/introduction-to-ssl-and-tls.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~

 Many organizations have an established Public Key Infrastructure with
-their own certification authority (CA), certificate policies, and
+their own Certification Authority (CA), certificate policies, and
 management for which they should use to issue certificates for internal
 OpenStack users or services.
 Organizations in which the public security
 domain is Internet facing will additionally need certificates signed by a